Xiao97Wang/Floquet-Schrieffer-Wolff-transform-based-on-Sylvester-equations/README.md

-The FSWT Hamiltonian is defined in the code, please use it for future follow up works or re-checks
+The FSWT Hamiltonian is defined in the file "Xiao_FSWT_TimeEvo_finite2SiteTDVP_FSWT.py", please use it for future follow up works or re-checks.